curzon01/decode-config/README.md

     Read/Write Tasmota configuration from/to

     -s, --source <filename|host|url>
-                          source used for the Tasmota configuration (default: None).
+                          source used for the Tasmota configuration (default: None), the source parameter is mandatory.
+Specify source type, path, file, user, password, hostname, port and topic at once as an URL.The URL must be in the form
-                          Specify source type, path, file, user, password, hostname, port and topic at once as an URL.
-The URL must be in the form 'scheme://[username[:password]@]host[:port][/topic]|pathfile'
+                          'scheme://[username[:password]@]host[:port][/topic]|pathfile'
                           where 'scheme' is 'file' for a tasmota binary config file, 'http' for a Tasmota HTTP web connection and 'mqtt(s)' for